searabbitx/haze/README.md

 # Haze
 A point-and-shoot web fuzzer to quickly identify crashes and weird behaviours.

+It's purpose is to point your attention to parameters, headers etc. which may prove to be vulnerable upon further analysis.

 ## Usage
 Save a request of interest in a file (for example by using burp's 'save to file' feature) and point haze to fuzz all the parameters and headers with predefined payloads.
 All responses identified as crashes will be reported.